Data Centers in Valence

 Natural Disaster Risk

-Valence has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-The primary natural hazards to consider are related to flooding, though the overall threat remains minimal for properly sited infrastructure.
+Valence has a low overall disaster risk profile, with a composite score of 2.7 out of 10 as of September 2025.
+While the general threat level is minimal, facility operators and tenants should conduct due diligence on specific, localized risks.

-- River Flood: The most significant local risk, particularly for areas near the Rhône River.
+- River Flood: The most significant risk factor for the region.